LinnaeusUniversity/1DV607-HT-2020/README.md

 8. Classes are now having low coupling
 9. Verbose list prints as the requirements on course press now
 10. Compact list prints as the requirements on course press now
-11. Classes and methods are  renamed short shorter
+11. Classes and methods are  renamed shorter

 End of document